Equivariant hyperbolization of $3$-manifolds via homology cobordisms: Introduction

-In this paper it is shown that any 3-manifold with a finite group action is equivariantly invertibly homology cobordant, with twisted coefficients, to a hyperbolic manifold.
-Even if the group is trivial, this refines the earlier work of Myers and Ruberman since it applies simultaneously to all covering spaces.
-As will be seen, this result has applications to 4-dimensional smooth topology, to the 3-dimensional space form problem, and may also be of interest in spectral geometry (cf.\,\cite{bartel-page:hyperbolic}).
+In this paper we show that any 3-manifold $M$ with a finite group action is equivariantly invertibly homology cobordant, with twisted coefficients, to a hyperbolic manifold.
+The statement about twisted coefficients refines the earlier work of Myers and Ruberman, even in the non-equivariant setting: it shows that all the covering spaces of the constructed cobordism corresponding to subgroups of $\pi_1(M)$ are also homology cobordisms.
+As will be seen, this result has applications to 4-dimensional smooth topology and to the 3-dimensional space form problem, and may also be of interest in spectral geometry (cf.\,\cite{bartel-page:hyperbolic}).

-\colorblue{ Throughout we work implicitly in the category of smooth, compact, oriented manifolds; all group actions will be assumed to be effective and to preserve the given orientations.
-To state our main result, recall that a {\em homology cobordism} is a cobordism whose inclusions from the ends induce isomorphisms on integral homology.
-For non-simply connected manifolds there is a stronger notion of {\it homology cobordism with twisted coefficients} in any module over the group ring of the fundamental group.
-Also recall (see e.g.\ \cite{sumners:inv1,sumners:inv2,ruberman:seifert}) that a cobordism $P$ from $M$ to $N$ is {\em invertible} if there is a cobordism $Q$ from $N$ to $M$ with $P \cup_{N} Q \cong M\times I$; see \secref{tech} for details, and the Appendix for a proof that invertible homology cobordism is a partial order on $3$-manifolds.
+Throughout we work in the category of smooth, compact, oriented manifolds.
+All group actions are assumed to be effective and orientation preserving, and all homology groups are assumed to have integer coefficients unless indicated otherwise.

+To state our main result, recall that a {\em homology cobordism} is a cobordism whose inclusions from the ends induce isomorphisms on homology.
+For non-simply connected manifolds there is a stronger notion of {\it homology cobordism with twisted coefficients} in any module over the group ring of the fundamental group of the cobordism.
+Also recall (see e.g.\ \cite{sumners:inv1,sumners:inv2,ruberman:seifert}) that a cobordism $P$ from $M$ to $N$ is {\em invertible} if there is a cobordism $Q$ from $N$ to $M$ with $P \cup_{N} Q \cong M\times I$.
+In this setting, there is a surjection from $\pi_1(P)$ to $\pi_1(M)$, and this surjection is implied when we talk about the homology of $P$ with coefficients in $\bz[\pi_1(\M)]$.
+See \secref{tech} for details, and the Appendix for a proof that invertible cobordism is a partial order on $3$-manifolds.

-\begin{thm} Any closed $3$-manifold $\M$ with an action of a finite group $G$ is equivariantly invertibly $\bz[\pi_1(\M)]$-homology cobordant to a hyperbolic $3\text{-manifold}$ $N$ with a $G$-action by isometries. \end{thm}
+\begin{thm} Any closed $3$-manifold $\M$ equipped with an action of a finite group $G$ is equivariantly invertibly $\bz[\pi_1(\M)]$-homology cobordant to a hyperbolic $3\text{-manifold}$ $N$ with a $G$-action by isometries.
+This cobordism may be chosen to be a product along a neighborhood of the singular set of the action. \end{thm}